klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.deploy(options, byteCode [, param1 [, param2 [, ...]]])
 ```

-Deploys the contract to the Klaytn.
+Deploys the contract to the Klaytn network.
 After a successful deployment, the promise will be resolved with a new contract instance.
-Unlike the usability of the existing [myContract.deploy](#mycontrat-deploy) function, this function sends a transaction directly to Klaytn without returning the object defined by the `send` function used when deploying a smart contract.
+Unlike the usability of the existing [myContract.deploy](#mycontract-deploy) function, this function sends a transaction directly to the Klaytn network.
+You don't need to call `send()` with the returned object.

 **NOTE** Keyring instances corresponding to `from`, `feePayer` defined in `options`, `myContract.options.from` and `myContact.options.feePayer` defined in `myContract.options` must exist in `caver.wallet`.